 Deep dropping with electric reels is not by any means a new style of fishing.
 It has just gotten better.

-There have been fish caught out in the Atlantic off of Marathon Florida that even the University of Miami and Mote Marine laboratory have never even seen before.
+There have been fish caught out in the Atlantic off of Marathon, Florida that even the University of Miami and Mote Marine laboratory have never even seen before.

 So you can expect to know what you’re going to catch but you still never know when that one fish may take the hook.

-Fish to Catch Deep Dropping in Marathon
+Fish to Catch Deep Drop Fishing in the Florida Keys

 Most of the species that we target while deep dropping is snowy grouper, tilefish, queen snapper, barrel fish, blackbellied rose fish, and swordfish.
 All of these fish have five star table ratings.